vkremez/ShopAdminPanelTrackerProject/README.md

 Usage:

-(1) Run Loader.py to create monolithic "zeustrackerhosts.sqlite" database with columns rdate, url, ip, rtype, rsource);
+(1) Run Loader.py to create monolithic "CardingAdminShopPanel.sqlite" database with columns rdate, url, ip, rtype, rsource);

 (2) Run IPConverter.py to convert hostnames to cities using http://ip-api.com JSON API and post data to "where.data";